 Create declarations for inventory that refreshes

-You must set up Ad Exchange rules that define the types of refreshes that you've enabled for your inventory.
+You must set up Inventory rules that define the types of refreshes that you've activated for your inventory.

 - Sign in to Google Ad Manager.